How to Apply for Nursing

 Section 4b Readmission Applicants After More Than One Year

-Application requirements for students seeking readmission after more than one year of unsuccessful nursing course(s) (F, D or W) or a break in sequence of nursing course.
-The break in sequence may not be more than 2 years.
+Application requirements for students seeking readmission after more than one year of unsuccessful nursing course(s) (F, D or W) or a break in sequence of nursing course(s), the break in sequence may not be more than 2 years at any college.

 - Satisfactorily complete the Skill Proficiency Exam if required by completed nursing course(s).

 - Achieve a grade of 90% or greater on the dosage calculation exam if required by completed nursing course(s).

 - Nursing students who were unsuccessful (F, D or W) in any Nursing course(s) must reapply using the Nursing Program Application.
 An ATI TEAS V and/or ATI STEP test score is required within 2 years.